Holiday home in the Netherlands - what about taxes?

 You don’t live in your holiday home

-You pay 8% transfer tax on the purchase price
+In 2026, you pay 8% transfer tax on the purchase price

 Did you buy a holiday home and have a bill of sale notarised by a notary?
 Then the notary will take care of the transfer tax return and payment for you.